Policy Portal

 3. You will be contacted by a Policy Analyst to review and confirm your request.
 This Policy Analyst will be your primary contact for the progress of your request.

 NOTE: The form must be submitted in Word 97-2003 (.doc or .dot) format – CWS/CMS does not accept .pdf (Adobe) documents.
 Additionally, templates and documents created in Word 2016 for use in CWS/CMS must be in Compatibility Mode.
 Only DCFS officially approved forms or changes to existing forms may be placed on CWS/CMS.
-If your form or changes to an existing form has not been officially approved, please review the requirements in “Request for a New Form or Changes to an Existing Form” .
+If your form or changes to an existing form has not been officially approved, please review the requirements in “Request for a New Form or Changes to an Existing Form.”

 Requests for a New Management Directive (MD) or Changes to an Existing MD

 Management Directives (MDs) are published documents drafted by members of the Executive Team, Human Resources, Senior Management, and Program Managers that guide the conduct of business and provide standards and expectations for the DCFS Workforce.
 The Policy Institute serves a consultation and quality assurance role in the MD process, but does not author MDs.
+The current/revised MD template is available upon request.

 General Instructions: